KDE/digikam-doc/README.md

-The Python based Sphinx documentation generator translates a set of reStructuredText source files into various output formats, automatically producing cross-references, indices etc. It just used at run-time with the **make html** command to render contents, and reports warnings/errors.
+The Python based Sphinx documentation generator translates a set of reStructuredText source files into various output formats, automatically producing cross-references, indices etc. It just used at run-time with the **make html** command to render contents, and reports warnings and errors.

 Documentation writer will never touch the Sphinx configuration.